 The View is a popular daytime talk show that airs on ABC and is one of the few shows in New York City that airs live in front of a studio audience, which makes it a particularly fun show to attend.
 However, you will want to ask your friends or family to record it for you if you want to see if you made it on the screen during the episode you attend.

 If you are approved for tickets and need wheelchair access, you should contact "The View" by email to let them know ahead of time.
-For all other inquiries, complaints, and refer to the official website

-Getting "The View" Tickets Online or From Stand-by
+Getting Tickets Online or From Stand-By

 It's very easy to request "The View" tickets online, and ticket availability through their website is in real-time, so you can often see tickets that are available over the next few weeks.

 As a word of caution, don't let the "waitlist" option discourage you—if you're interested in a particular day (or days) sign-up and you will be notified if tickets become available.
 It's an easy, commitment-free way to get added to the list, and if the tickets become available they will notify you via email so you can sign up for them.